huBioinfo/CytoCommunity/README.md

 #### 1. Step0_Construct_KNNgraph.py

-Use step0 to construct KNN graghs and prepare data subsequent steps.
+Use step0 to construct KNN graghs and prepare data for subsequent steps.

     ```bash
     conda activate CytoCommunity